zopefoundation/zope.formlib/src/zope/formlib/form.rst

   object being edited.

 The form package provides some functions to assist with creating edit forms.
-When we set up our form_fields, we use the `render_context` option, which uses data from the context passed to setUpWidgets.
+When we set up our form_fields, we use the *render_context* option, which uses data from the context passed to `setUpWidgets`.
-Let's create a content class that provides `IOrder` and a simple form that uses it:
+Let's create a content class that provides ``IOrder`` and a simple form that uses it:

     >>> import datetime